mevdschee/php-crud-api/README.md

 ]);
 ```

-The `customControllers` supports comma separated list of custom controllers.
+The `customControllers` config supports a comma separated list of custom controllers classes.